MATH WITH ART SCIENCE HOMESCHOOL ONLINE MATHART

 7 Tips to Create Golden Ratio and Fibonacci Numbers Math Learning Centers

-What are the Golden ratio and Fibonacci numbers?
+What are Fibonacci Numbers?

 The golden ratio (1.618...etc.) has a close mathematical relationship with the Fibonacci numbers (0, 1, 1, 3, 5, 8, 13, 21...etc.), a series of numbers where each numbers is the sum of the two preceding numbers.

-How are these two numbers related?
 If you divide two subsequent numbers from the Fibonacci number series, you get closer and closer to the Golden ratio, or 1.618.
 Interesting, hey?

 Learning about the Golden Ratio and Fibonacci numbers makes math fun and relatable to the real world, especially the natural world, for kids.